LearnWeb3DAO/Flow-Track/Flow-Concepts.md

 Flow allows you to push a *"beta smart contract"* to their main network.
 You will be able to make changes to your beta contract while it's still in beta phase.
 This is very helpful during development as it allows the developers to rectify mistakes and bugs.
 Writing perfect code the first time around is exceptionally rare.

-Once you decide to finalize the contract, you can choose take it out of beta phase.
+Once you decide to finalize the contract, you can choose to take it out of beta phase.
 This will make your smart contract immutable (unchangeable).

 ![](https://i.imgur.com/2Xim6eR.png)